microsoft/mwt-ds-explore-test/README.md

-Black-box testing framework for exploration library
+Multi-language black-box testing framework for exploration library using command-line interface

+Instructions to run (using VS 2013):

+- clone explore-cpp into same folder as explore-test @ https://github.com/multiworldtesting/explore-cpp.git
+- clone explore-csharp into same folder as explore-test @ https://github.com/multiworldtesting/explore-csharp.git
+- open explore-test\Test.sln
+- build solution, this will also build above projects if folder hierarchy is valid
+- run tests in unit test explorer.